comp426-2022-spring/a99-nashira/README.md

 # Mental Health Tracker

-You don't need to accept this assignment since you are already assigned to teams.
-So, there is not assignment invite link for a99.

 ## Summary
 Our team has constructed a mental health log for students.
 On this application, one can log in/sign up to complete a given survey that asks some basic information.
 Basic information includes your mood, how well you slept, how many hours you slept, etc. There is also a resources page which provides different links to mental health resources.

 # Installation & Run Instructions